History of Wikipedia: 2000

 In March 2000, the Nupedia project was started.
 Its intention was to publish articles written by experts which would be licensed as free content.
-Nupedia was founded by Jimmy Wales, with Larry Sanger as editor-in-chief, and funded by the web-advertising company Bomis.
+Nupedia was founded by Wales, with Sanger as editor-in-chief, and funded by the web-advertising company Bomis.

 2001

 In January 2001, Wikipedia began as a side-project of Nupedia, to allow collaboration on articles prior to entering the peer-review process.
 The name was suggested by Sanger on 11 January 2001 as a portmanteau of the words wiki (Hawaiian for "quick") and encyclopedia.
 The wikipedia.com and wikipedia.org domain names were registered on 12 and 13 January, respectively, with wikipedia.org being brought online on the same day.
-The project formally opened on 15 January ("Wikipedia Day"), with the first international Wikipedias – the French, German, Catalan, Swedish, and Italian editions – being created between March and May.
+The project formally opened on 15 January ("Wikipedia Day"), with the first international Wikipedias – the German, Catalan, French, Swedish, and Italian editions – being created between March and May.
 The "neutral point of view" (NPOV) policy was officially formulated at this time, and Wikipedia's first slashdotter wave arrived on 26 July.
 The first media report about Wikipedia appeared in August 2001 in the newspaper Wales on Sunday.

 The September 11 attacks spurred the appearance of breaking news stories on the homepage, as well as information boxes linking related articles.
 At the time, approximately 100 articles related to 9/11 had been created.
-After the 11 September attacks, a link to the Wikipedia article on the attacks appeared on Yahoo!'s home page, resulting in a spike in traffic.
+After the September 11 attacks, a link to the Wikipedia article on the attacks appeared on Yahoo!'s home page, resulting in a spike in traffic.

 2002

-2002 saw the end of funding for Wikipedia from Bomis and the departure of Larry Sanger.
-The forking of the Spanish Wikipedia also took place with the establishment of the Enciclopedia Libre.
+2002 saw the reduction of funding for Wikipedia from Bomis and the departure of Sanger.
+A fork of the Spanish Wikipedia took place, with the establishment of the Enciclopedia Libre.
+Jimmy Wales confirmed that Wikipedia would never run commercial advertising.
 The first portable MediaWiki software went live on 25 January.
-Bots was introduced, Jimmy Wales confirmed that Wikipedia would never run commercial advertising, and the first sister project (Wiktionary) and first formal Manual of Style were launched.
-A separate board of directors to supervise the project was proposed and initially discussed at Meta-Wikipedia.
+Bots were introduced.
+The first sister project (Wiktionary) and first formal Manual of Style were launched.
 Close to 200 contributors were editing Wikipedia daily.